South Region, Brazil: Industry

 In the electronics industry, the industry turnover in Brazil reached R $153.0 billion in 2019, around 3% of the national GDP.
 The number of employees in the sector was 234,500 people.
 Brazil has two large electroelectronic production poles, located in Campinas, in the State of São Paulo, and in the Manaus Free Zone, in the State of Amazonas.
 The country also has other smaller centers, one of which is Curitiba, the capital of Paraná.
 The Curitiba technology center has companies such as Siemens and Positivo Informática.
 In total, 87 companies and 16 thousand employees work in Tecnoparque, an area of 127 thousand square meters created by state law in 2007.
 Tecnoparque can grow to 400 thousand square meters and receive up to four times the number of workers it has today, reaching 68 thousand people.

 In the home appliance industry, sales of so-called "white line" equipment were 12.9 million units in 2017.
 The sector had its sales peak in 2012, with 18.9 million units.
 The brands that sold the most were Brastemp, Electrolux, Consul and Philips.
 Consul is originally from Santa Catarina, merged with Brastemp and today is part of the multinational Whirlpool Corporation.
 Another famous brand from the South was Prosdócimo, founded in Curitiba, which was sold to Electrolux.
 In the small electrical appliances sector, the Britânia company is originally from Curitiba.

 In the metallurgical sector, the South has one of the most famous companies in the country, Tramontina, which employs more than 8,500 employees and has 10 production units.
 Other famous companies in the South are Marcopolo, a bus body manufacturer, which had a market value of R $2.782 billion in 2015, and Randon, a group of 9 companies specialized in transport solutions, which groups together vehicle manufacturers, auto parts, and road equipment – employs around 11 thousand people and recorded gross sales in 2017 of R $4.2 billion.

 In Santa Catarina, the machinery and equipment industry stands out in the manufacture of compressors, being a leader in exports of this product among the states of the country, in addition to being an important producer of forestry equipment.
 In metallurgy, the state has the largest national manufacturer of sinks, vats and stainless steel tanks, trophies and medals, fasteners (screws, nuts, etc.), jacketed tanks for fuels, industrial pressure vessels and malleable iron connections.
-It's the world leader in engine blocks and iron heads, being the largest exporter of this product in Brazil.
+It is the world leader in engine blocks and iron heads, being the largest exporter of this product in Brazil.